TakumiOtagaki/PseudoknotVisualizer/README.md

 ## Prerequisite: Installtion of RNAView
 You need to pre-install [rnaview](https://github.com/rcsb/RNAView).

+Your installation path should not contain the special characters like "~", " " and so on, which causes unexpected errors around RNAView.
 The installation steps are like followings:
 ```
 git clone https://github.com/rcsb/RNAView.git